Join the LPRA, a powerful voice for the SRD Industry

 Terms and Conditions

-It is a condition of membership that applicants agree to accept and abide by the Articles of Association (pdf file - 64 kb).
+It is a condition of membership that applicants agree to accept and abide by the Articles of Association (PDF HERE).
 Applicants should be aware that their completed application forms are circulated confidentially within the Board for approval and that financial standing may also be checked.

 What does it cost?